Moises Gamio

 Understanding OOP concepts

-Understanding OOP concepts give you a solid foundation for making critical decisions about object-oriented software design.
+Understanding OOP concepts gives you a solid foundation for making critical decisions about object-oriented software design.

 Class